How does this company make money?

 Who depends on this company?

-Retail day traders who use the spread betting service would lose access to leveraged forex and commodity positions if those services ceased.
-CFD traders in European markets who rely on the platform to access equity indices would face higher transaction costs if they moved to traditional brokers.
-Cryptocurrency traders using leveraged positions through the platform would, if it became unavailable, need to shift to unregulated offshore platforms.
+Retail day traders who use the platform for leveraged forex and commodity positions would lose access to those trades if spread betting services stopped.
+CFD traders in European markets would face higher transaction costs moving to traditional brokers for equity index exposure.
+Cryptocurrency traders using leveraged positions would likely have to move to unregulated offshore platforms.

 How does this company scale?